openvinotoolkit/model_server/docs/dynamic_input.md

 **MediaPipe Graphs**:

-OpenVINO Model Server defines serveral types that can be handled on [MediaPipe graph](https://docs.openvino.ai/2023.3/ovms_docs_mediapipe.html#integration-with-mediapipe) input.
+OpenVINO Model Server accepts several data types that can be handled on [MediaPipe graph](https://docs.openvino.ai/2023.3/ovms_docs_mediapipe.html#integration-with-mediapipe) input.
 Whether the input is dynamic or not depends on what happens next in the graph.
-There are 3 situations when input to the graph can be dynamic:
+There are 4 situations when input to the graph can be dynamic:

 - Next node in the graph uses `OpenVINOInferenceCalculator` that runs inference on a model that accepts dynamic inputs.
 Such node expects input stream with a tag starting with `OVTENSOR` prefix.

+- Next node in the graph uses a calculator that handles input in [MediaPipe ImageFrame](https://developers.google.com/mediapipe/api/solutions/python/mp/ImageFrame) format.
+Model Server converts data from the KServe request to MediaPipe ImageFrame for input streams which tags start with `IMAGE` prefix.

 - Next node in the graph uses a calculator that can decode raw KServe request.
 In such case dynamic input handling must be implemented as part of the calculator logic since model server passes the request to the calculator as-is.
 Such node expects input stream with a tag starting with `REQUEST` prefix.